yikeke/dbaas-docs/scale-tidb-cluter.md

 # Scale Your TiDB Cluster

-On TiDB Cloud, you can easily scale out or scale in your TiDB cluster by performing the following steps:
+On TiDB Cloud, you can easily scale out or scale in your TiDB cluster.

 <EmbedYouTube videoTitle="TiDB Cloud - Scale a Cluster" videoSrcURL="https://www.youtube.com/embed/rwx2zc0f8X8?rel=0" />